kaytcampbell/FHR/README.md

 bundle exec compass watch
 ```

+To prevent caching, a version number is attached to stylesheets, so when modifying for production update the version.

 ## Upgrading

 If you'd like to upgrade to a newer version of Foundation down the road just run: